directus/directus/docs/releases/breaking-changes.md

 Starting with Directus 10.0, here is a list of potential breaking changes with remedial action you may need to take.

+## Version 10.6

+### Dropped Support for Custom NPM Modules in Flows

+Prior to this release, Directus relied on `vm2` to run code from and npm module in Flows - our automation feature. `vm2` is now unmaintained with critical security issues that could potenentially allow code to escape the sandbox and potentially access the whole machine which hosts your Directus project.
+We have migrated to `isolated-vm` to allow Flows to run safely.

+The __Run Scripts__ operation should only be used for simple data manipulation, and as we have not found an adequate solution to running arbitrary packages, we removed this functionality.

+If you still need to run npm packages in Flows, [create a custom operation extension](/guides/extensions/operations-npm-package).

 ## Version 10.4

 ### Consolidated Environment Variables for Redis Use